open-horizon/anax/docs/agent_container_manual_deploy.md

 ### Usage
 {: #container-usage}

 There are several techniques to start the agent in a container.

+For a simplified process to getting an agent running, see the `--container` option in [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink}.

-If you have already installed the Horizon CLI package, it installed a `horizon-container` script onto your system.
-Alternatively, you can manually set the `docker run` parameters and run the container.
+Alternatively, if you have already installed the Horizon CLI package, it installed a `horizon-container` script onto your system.
+This script has the following options:

 ## horizon-container command